 If students receive a Federal Work-Study award as a part of their financial aid letter, they are responsible for securing a job and working the hours necessary to earn the full award.
 Students also are responsible for making arrangements to apply all or a portion of their wages to their student account if they are relying on such funds as payments for tuition or other expenses.

 Students are not required to be awarded a Federal Work-Study award to work on-campus.
 Also, the acceptance of a Federal Work-Study award does not guarantee students an on-campus student employment position.
-All students interested in student employment must apply and secure their on-campus position, whether they receive a Federal Work-Study award or not.
+All students interested in student employment are responsible for applying and securing their on-campus position, whether they receive a Federal Work-Study award or not.

 APPLYING FOR ON-CAMPUS EMPLOYMENT

-Student timecards are due to the Student Employment Office on the first business day of each month.
+Student work hours are due to the Student Employment Office on the first business day of each month.
 Students are paid on the 15th of each month for hours worked during the preceding month.
 See the Business Office — Student Employment Paychecks section for payment options.

 Student Senate is the chief student legislative body on campus.
 Its membership includes four student body officers, two ombudspersons, and senators representing housing units.
 Student Senate meetings are open to all interested students.

 All students are welcome to be part of their respective hall councils by attending meetings, forums, and organizing events.
 Each hall council will consist of student senators, a hall chair, and residents residing within each council.
 The student body president will appoint a hall chair to act as a senate liaison between hall council, senate, and residential life.
 This person will be an elected member of Student Senate and will serve as a member of the Student Relations Committee.
-The Residence Hall Directors will act as the adviser for their respective hall councils.
+The residence hall directors will advise their respective hall councils.